Table of Contents

 PathFinder

-- What it does differently: PathFinder is more about world overlays and scene positioning within FFXIV, useful for scene editing but not focused on model extraction or detailed mesh exports.
+- What it does differently: PathFinder is more about overlays, positioning, and scene placement.
+It’s useful for editing how things sit, not primarily extracting detailed mesh data.

 - Price: Free.